mrsirg97-rgb/torch_perp/docs/design.md

 A SOL pool owned by the program, funded by a fraction of trading fees.
 First line of defense against bad debt: liquidation shortfalls draw from insurance before any position is touched.
 If the fund is exhausted, solvency falls to the percolator layer below rather than freezing the market.

 ### Percolator Solvency Layer
-When bad debt exceeds the insurance fund, torch_perp uses the A/K proportional-scaling math from [@aeyakovenko's percolator research](https://github.com/aeyakovenko/percolator) — thank you for the math.
+When bad debt exceeds the insurance fund, torch_perp uses the A/K proportional-scaling math from [@aeyakovenko's percolator research](https://github.com/aeyakovenko/percolator).
 Losses are distributed across active positions via the A and K indices; the market moves through Normal → DrainOnly → ResetPending → Normal recovery phases rather than freezing.
 Our use of the math is re-verified in torch_perp's context via Kani.

 ## Architecture